Osorio21/SearchIt/README.md

 ### Debugging

 SearchIt! application has undergone minimal debugging and testing.
 While there is some error handling, not enough has been developed yet to handle any situation.
 For example, erroneous user input on the *Input Screen* can cause errors.
 Additionally, some API calls with nil return values may disrupt presentation of business info in the views.
+Currently, only one word cities are allowed.
+Otherwise, program execution halts.
+Lastly, I was not able to finish coding the BusinessViewController to present the business data in lists from data generated by the API Call.

 ### Additional Features

 SearchIt! is designed to provide users with business options based on search criteria.
 Users, however, would want more data at their fingertips to make the most informed decision.
 With more development time, additional features can expand the application's reach in a competitive landscape.
 Some notable UI considerations to improve are better animations, more thoughtful backgrounds, and enhanced button designs.
 Another feature that would expand SearchIt!'s capabilities include utilization of a map API to provide a view of the locations relative to the user.
+Lastly, extra data such as recent reviews and images would be greatly helpful to the user.